 Parents or children with a disability

-Gathering information about a child or parents’ disability to inform planning a visit is critical.
+Seeking information about a child or parents’ disability to inform planning a visit is critical.
 This may involve confirming if an NDIS plan is in place.
 Information about the identified disability, the level of engagement with any disability services involved, and the impact the disability has on parenting capacity and/or the child’s developmental needs must be considered.
-See advice Case management: NDIS and children with a disability and/or complex medical needs.
+Review and update the essential information categories if new information or evidence is received.

-Where the reported concerns indicate family violence, child protection practitioners should consult specialist family violence services and resources to assist in planning the investigation in a manner cognisant of the dynamics and impact of family violence on the child and the parent.
-The investigation plan should consider the specialist family violence supports available to the child and parent, referral processes to access these supports and safety planning for the child and parent.
+Where the reported concerns indicate a risk of family violence, child protection practitioners should consult specialist family violence services and resources to assist in planning the investigation in a manner cognisant of the dynamics and impact of family violence on the child and the parent.
+The investigation plan should consider previous and current (intake) MARAM assessments, the specialist family violence supports available to the child and parent, referral processes to access these supports and safety planning for the child and parent.
+Review the family violence essential information category, paying particular attention to serious risk factors which are highlighted in the colour orange in CRIS.
+Review the MARAM risk assessment.
 See advice Family violence services (including men’s behaviour change) and Working with families where an adult is violent.

 Parents or children with a mental illness

 Consultation with mental health services regarding planning a visit to either a parent or child with a known or suspected mental illness is recommended.
 The consultation should cover the appropriateness of a joint initial visit (particularly if it is likely the parent or child is experiencing an acute episode) and what ongoing consultation is required and gather information about the reported illness and its impact upon parenting and the child.
+Review and update the essential information categories as new information or evidence is received.
 See Child, youth and adult mental health services.